 There are factors like retention ( how long a file is held ), DMCA ( whether a file has been taken down due to copyright complaints), and completion (whether the news arrived without any deleted parts).
 But essentially you will need to pick a Usenet service provider and sign up.
 Hand in hand with this part would be to choose a Usenet newsreader.

 Usenet Reader Client: Choose a Usenet Newsreader

-Downloading, installing, and configuration at a basic level is a simple, one-time process.
+Downloading, installing, and configuring at a basic level is a simple, one-time process.
 It takes less than five minutes.

 Here is a screenshot of a basic configuration for NZBGet.

-Download, install and run NZBGet then configure a Usenet Service.
-You will need to enter a Usenet server name ( eg. news.usenetservice.com ), Username, Password, SSL(you want this checked true), and the port number(Normally 563).
+Download, install, and run NZBGet then configure a Usenet Service.
+You will need to enter a Usenet server name ( eg. news.usenetservice.com ), Username, Password, SSL(you want this checked true), and port number(Normally 563).
 Enter that data correctly and you are ready to go.
-Upload and NZB files and download a binary file.
+Upload NZB files and download a binary file.

 Usenet can be as simple as one, two, and three and you have a more secure alternative to BitTorrent.
 Please note: Many software files on Usenet will be infected with viruses much like BitTorrent.
 However, if you are downloading media content: Video, Audio, and Books this shouldn’t be an issue.